What is a space saver wheel and how to use it?

 You can drive your car with a space saver spare wheel fitted, but the tyre will be smaller and thinner than the standard wheel.
 As a result, your car may handle very differently when a space saver has been fitted.

-For example, a car with a space saver wheel will have less grip and may more liable to skid or spinning when heavy brake or acceleration is applied.
+For example, a car with a space saver wheel will have less grip and may more liable to skid or spin out when heavy braking or acceleration is applied.
 For safety reasons, you should not exceed 50mph in a car that's fitted with a space saver spare wheel.

 It is important to note that a space saver spare wheel is designed to get you (and your vehicle) to a place of safety, where you can fit a new full-size tyre or call for breakdown recovery.
 A space saver spare wheel should not be treated as a permanent replacement for your flat or defective tyre.